Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Methods

 \subsection{Equivariant Neural Message Passing Network}

 In this section we describe more formally and in more detail how neural message passing is used to model the electron density around atoms.
-The DeepDFT density model is framed in the neural message passing framework devised by \citet{gilmerNeuralMessagePassing2017}.
+The DeepDFT density model is framed in the neural message passing framework devised by \cite{gilmerNeuralMessagePassing2017}.
 A simple example graph with four atoms and three query points is illustrated in \figref{fig:msgpassing_model}.
 Each vertex has a hidden state that is updated in a number of interaction steps.

 The previously introduced DeepDFT model \cite{jorgensen2020deepdft} uses an atom-to-atom interaction architecture very similar to the SchNet model \cite{schuttSchNetDeepLearning2018}.
 However, in this type of model the hidden states of the vertices are scalar arrays, which contain no explicit information about directionality and are invariant to rotations.
 This for example, means that a change in angles can not be resolved through message passing steps \cite{pmlr-v139-schutt21a}.
-This shortcoming has already been addressed by graph neural networks using spherical harmonics as basis functions \cite{thomas2018tensor, NEURIPS2019_03573b32, batzner2021se3equivariant}.
+This shortcoming has already been addressed by graph neural networks using spherical harmonics as the irreducible representation for the group of rotations in three dimensions \cite{thomas2018tensor, NEURIPS2019_03573b32, batznerEquivariantGraphNeural2022}.
 In these cases the hidden states become higher order tensors and they rotate (equivariantly) with the molecule.
-A related but computationally simpler approach was recently introduced by \citet{pmlr-v139-schutt21a}.
+A special case of equivariant neural networks, for which the equivariant states are Cartesian tensors, was recently introduced by \cite{pmlr-v139-schutt21a}.
 In the so called polarizable atom interaction neural network (PaiNN) model the hidden vertex state contains a scalar array state as well as a vectorial state.
 Equivariance of the vectorial state is conserved by restricting the vectorial states to interact only via cross products, inner products and scaling.
-Our new version of DeepDFT uses a variant of the PaiNN architecture as backend and the architectural details are given in this section.
+The new version of DeepDFT uses a variant of the PaiNN architecture as backend and the architectural details are given in this section.
 See the article introducing PaINN \cite{pmlr-v139-schutt21a} for more explanation on the method itself.